 Choose better keywords: If you’re not ranking well for a lot of keywords, you might just be trying to punch a bit over your weight.
 Go back and really evaluate the terms you’re trying to target.
 If you’re not even ranking in the top 20 for the majority of your words, you should consider targeting less difficult terms.
 It’s important to always target relevant keywords, but try scaling down on high volume/high difficulty terms.

 Utilize your title: Keep in mind that you rank higher for terms you use in your title.
-We have a post dedicated to optimizing your title which you can read here.

 Run a paid campaign: After you’ve re-evaluated your keywords and optimized your app for a new ASO strategy (even if it’s only small changes), try running a small paid campaign.
 If you can increase your download velocity, you will likely jump in the rankings for your targeted terms.
 And because you’ve now picked the best ones for your app, you’ll receive a better ROI.
-Learn more about hitching a ride with paid installs here.

 Q2: What’s your app’s current rating?

 Rating is important for a number of reasons.
 It not only directly impacts your ranking for the terms you’re targeting, but it also impacts conversion and the likelihood that a user will download your app.
 Would you be more likely to download an app with a rating of four stars or one star?
 That’s what I thought.

 Looking again at the top 10 Free iPhone Apps, we saw that the average rating for those apps was 4.1 stars.
 It’s no accident that they’re in the top 10, users obviously love their apps.
 In the study we mentioned before, we saw the average rating for apps chosen (when using app store search) was 3.3 stars.